fraykate/team3/SQL_TESTING.md

     * Notes: n/a
     * Post conditions: n/a
 ### Page Descriptions
-  * The Login page will xyz
+  * The create user page will access/modify the data in this tables, see access 1 on how page will be used to test db
-  * In order to validate the data is correct we will xyz
+  * The Login page will access the data in this table, see access 2 on how page will be used to test db

 ---
 ## User profile
 ### Table Description